projectestac/wordpress-email-subscribers/readme.txt

 9. Admin page - Settings Tab 4 - Security Settings

 == Changelog ==

+**4.3.7 (18.12.2019)**
+* Update: Improved import contacts functionality.
+Now, we are able to import ".CSV" file which contains only emails
+* Fix: Multiple emails to contacts

+**4.3.6 (12.12.2019)**
+* Update: Improve on boarding
+* Fix: Count shows zero (0) even if contacts available in list
+* Fix: File with ".CSV" (uppercase) extension was not working with import contacts.
+* Fix: Incorrect unsubscribed contacts count

+**4.3.5.1 (07.12.2019)**
+* Update: Improved edit contact
+* Fix: Contacts removed from the list when new subscriber subscribed to the list
+* Fix: WordPress contact sync issue

+**4.3.5 (04.12.2019)**
+* New: Added setting to set cron interval
+* New: Added setting to set maximum emails to send on every cron request
+* Fix: Illegal string offset ‘es_registered’ warning

 **4.3.4.1 (29.11.2019)**
 * Fix: Delete Campaigns Permanently issue